slitsche/biosoft/content/posts/identity.md

 The presence of a single column primary key simplifies the definition of references.
-But more important for the purpose of the information system is the presence of the unique key.
+But more important for the purpose of the information system is the presence of the unique key[^1].
 With its definition no value could enter the system which does not represent the entity in the real world.
 Therefore a PostgreSQL database could act as an oracle telling always the truth.
 We would lose this valueable property if we merely had a primary key which is automatically